|Getting Started and Installation||Training||Tutorial||Guidelines and Examples|

 Specific tutorials or chapters in additional Supplementary Tutorials are available on a wide range of features and advanced topics.
 For example, the use of Gibbs Free Energy Minimisation (FEM), species models or size distribution.
 A selection of these topics may be included with a Steady State or Dynamic Training course, but can be used in a stand-alone course for existing SysCAD users.

-Specific tutorials are available for each different TPS add-on.
+Specific tutorials are available for each different third-party Thermodynamic Calculation Engine (TCE) add-on.
 One or more of these can be worked through based on the client’s requirements.
-Each tutorial will include any TPS required software, preliminary setup steps and use of the various TPS unit models within SysCAD.
-This will include the critical step of mapping species between the relevant TPS package and SysCAD.
+Each tutorial will include any TCE required software, preliminary setup steps and use of the various TCE unit models within SysCAD.
+This will include the critical step of mapping species between the relevant TCE package and SysCAD.

 In addition to performing specific exercises while progressing through tutorial documents, training should always include a significant block of time (between 25% and 33%) to work on exercises specific to the users intended use of SysCAD.
 Significant progress in learning to use SysCAD competently is achieved through practice and real world exercises.
 Exercises solidify what was learnt during tutorials and gain experience in trouble-shooting during model development.
 Typically the exercises selected are flowsheets of areas of interest, with the added advantage of trainee being able to use the results in ongoing project work.
 In other words, a practical start on modelling can be completed during training.